delaiglesialab/DigitalRhythmsProject/android.md

 Copy and save this file at a convenient location to upload in the next step.

 We highly recommend opening the file yourself!
 The file loads a seemingly endless webpage with a list of app names and timestamps but no other details.
-Our process involving de-identification of the data at source (done by you) in the next step ensures we do not have a way of tracing the file directly back to you.
+In the next step, you will receive a code and rename the file with it, such that it cannot be identified back to you.

 Once you're comfortable with what the file contains, and sharing it with us, continue by clicking <a href="https://delaiglesialab.github.io/DigitalRhythmsProject/Questionnaires">here.</a>